sublimelsp/LSP-ltex-ls/README.md

 2. Install this plugin.
 3. Restart Sublime.

+Note: Currently LSP ignores non-workspace files.
+Add the folder to Sublime Text to enable the Server.

 ## Configuration

 Here are some ways to configure the package and the language server.